 Data science offers countless opportunities to join in a technological revolution, and the School of Data Science stands at the forefront of this movement.

-Our students have access to a range of career resources, including one-on-one advising, workshops, and career events to build career development skills and connect with employers and alumni.
+Our students have access to a range of career resources, including one-on-one advising, workshops, and career events to foster career readiness and connect with industry professionals, employers, and alumni.
 The School of Data Science Career Services Team partners with students throughout their career journey, from networking to negotiation, so that they feel confident navigating resources and career opportunities.
 We believe in empowering students with the skills and insights needed not only to secure a job after school, but also to explore and grow professionally throughout the course of their career.

 Graduate and undergraduate students also have access to an extensive alumni network of data scientists and other professionals.
 Our alumni work in government, nonprofits, and across every industry, from startups to Fortune 300 companies in finance, health care, insurance, technology, and beyond.